 The House system would like to introduce the House Official teams for 2023-2024.
-The process of being selected as an official incorporates various different aspects from their initial application, interviews with their Head of House, votes from their fellow year 12 peers, a hustings to their Houses during assemblies and feedback from staff.
-The number of applicants for each House showed how popular the House system is at Pate’s as an opportunity for pupils to develop their leadership skills and work hard to lead their House to winning the House cup!
-These groups of leaders will work together over the next year on the various House events including writing scripts for House drama, leading rehearsals for House music, organising public speaking teams and building strong relationships with their Houses.
+The process of being selected as an official incorporates various aspects, including their initial application, interviews with their Head of House, votes from their fellow Year 12 peers, a hustings to their Houses during assemblies, and feedback from staff.
+The number of applicants for each House showed how popular the House system is at Pate’s as an opportunity for pupils to develop their leadership skills and work hard to lead their House to winning the House Cup!
+These groups of leaders will work together over the next year on the various House events, including writing scripts for House Drama, leading rehearsals for House Music, organising teams for House Public Speaking, and building strong relationships with their Houses.
 We all wish each set of 12 officials all the luck over this year and thank them for all their hard work.

 The tightly fought contest was won by Pembroke who had this to say:

 “It was a great experience to go up in front of everyone and flex our trivia skills.
 Winning took effort from all four of us, and while it was a close competition, I’m very glad we ended up coming out on top and, in the end, winning the House Cup.
 Good luck to all the competing Houses next year!”
 Alex Daniels

 This year’s House year ran from April 2022 to March 2023, allowing the handover to the new Year 12 House officials to take place before Year 13 went on study leave for their exams.